Sambro Island Light: Sea battles

 On September 1, 1782, the American privateer Wasp sailed to Pennant Point, where they were confronted by three men from Sambro who fired on them, killing one of his crew and wounding three others, including Captain Thomas Thompson.
 Captain Perry took command of the vessel and the privateers took one of the Sambro men prisoner.
 The privateers buried their crew member on an island in Pennant bay.
 They then began their return to Massachusetts by rowing to West Dover, Nova Scotia, and then on to Cross Island ("Croo Island") just off Lunenburg ("Malegash").

 During the War of 1812, the American privateer Young Teazer captured two vessels in May 1813 right off Sambro Island Light before the privateer was pursued and trapped by British warships near Chester, Nova Scotia, where Young Teazer was blown up with heavy loss of life to prevent capture.

 In World War I and World War II, German submarines torpedoed a number of Allied ships near Sambro.
-For example, in WW2, while mine sweeping near Sambro Light Vessel on 24 December 1944 while preparing to escort a convoy, HMCS Clayoquot was hit by a torpedo aft fired by U-806.
+On January 16, 1942, two 118 Squadron Curtiss Kittyhawk fighters on coastal patrol out of RCAF Station Dartmouth spotted and attacked a surfaced German U-boat approximately 10 miles off the coast near the Sambro Island light house.
+Flying Officer W.P.
+Roberts in Kittyhawk AK851 was able to fire six bursts and obtain a number of hits around the conning tower before the submarine dove underwater and disappeared from sight.
+Another example, while mine sweeping near Sambro Light Vessel on 24 December 1944 while preparing to escort a convoy, HMCS Clayoquot was hit by a torpedo aft fired by U-806.
 She sank quickly and eight lives were lost.
 A large search force was sent out to deal with the U-boat however they were not successful in finding it.